silentbicycle/glean/README.md

+Note: I'm working on a some deep changes that won't land here until reasonably complete.
+If you use glean and wouldn't mind answering some questions (about what features you find most useful), email or send me a private message.
+Thanks!

 Glean is a lightweight search engine for local text docs.

 Run `gln_index` to build an index, then use `gln` to search.